We're Going to Have Another Pandemic. You Need Eye Protection.

 On the more expensive end, you can buy a powered air-purifying respirator (PAPR) or a full hood respirator.
 They could be worth it if you have the money.
 As a bonus, nobody can accuse you of hiding your identity.

+Some companies make prescription diving masks, but they don’t fit so great over an N95 mask.
 For my last resort, I’ve started looking at prescription swim goggles.

+There’s some good options, but no perfect solution for eye protection if you need prescription lenses.
 It's amazing that late-stage capitalism can churn out all kinds of junk we don't want, but never the things we need.

 Also: